Marcu Cercel: Origins and childhood

 Prince Petru was a pious Christian.
 He may have embraced Catholicism by 1581, or at least announced that he would, for opportunistic reasons.
 Some historians describe him as a Catholic committed to Counter-Reformation ideology, though one who also respected and protected the majority Wallachian Orthodox Church.
 Others see Petru as an Orthodox who remained friendly toward Catholicism and had Protestant missionaries burned at the stake.
 His behavior was otherwise incompatible with either Catholic or Orthodox norms.
 Ottoman sources of the period suggest that he was a polygamist, keeping three mistresses, all of whom were Turkish and Muslim apostates; this would also make Marcu, and possibly his two brothers as well, half-Turkish.
 As described by Rezachevici, Marcu was "the son of Petru Cercel and of a (baptized) Turkish wife, Sultana".
+One report of the period backs this account, describing Marcu as a "son" of the Köprülü family, therefore also Turko-Albanian.
 Petru Cercel may have also had an official wife, whose name is recorded as "Stanca", and who is sometimes identified as Marcu's mother.
 Whether or not she was another name for Sultana, or another Turkish wife, or simply Marcu's stepmother is uncertain, but all are viewed by historians as likely hypotheses.

 Iorga proposes that Marcu was named after Prince Marko, a semi-legendary hero of the anti-Ottoman struggle "for Christendom".
 His other name was his father's cognomen, meaning "Earring"—from Petru's distinguishing accessory.
 According to historian Maria-Venera Rădulescu, the heir-apparent must have spent his early years at the princely court in Târgoviște.
 She believes that a connected site in Cerbureni may preserve Marcu's only known portrait, done in terracotta by Italian artisans, and showing him as a young child.
 Marcu's first-ever mention is as a ktitor, or restorer, of Târgoviște's Princely Church, which was in fact a project of his father's.
 Rădulescu also distinguishes clues that Petru may have wanted his son to acquire a classical education.
 From his father, he received a manuscript of the Gospels, copied by Radu Grămăticul when he was in exile with Pătrașcu's family.
 A ledger at the Pontifical Greek College of Saint Athanasius in Rome suggests that a Marco Baiboda di Blachia ("Marco Voivode of Wallachia") was enlisted there in 1585, but also that he left soon after, refusing to take the pledge.